telliott99/MySwift/chapter1.rst

     func ** (n: Double, p: Double) -> Double {
         return pow(n,p)

 The definition must be at global scope.
-(For more about this see:  :ref:`operators`).
+(For more about this see  :ref:`operators`).
 We compute

 .. sourcecode:: bash